-(a) A BASIX Certificate is to be submitted with the Development Application.

-Note: From July 2007, all residential development (including boarding house development) of a total estimated cost of works of \$50,000 or more requires which must be submitted with the development application.
+- a.
+A BASIX Certificate is to be submitted with the Development Application. - Note: From July 2007, all residential development (including boarding house development) of a total estimated cost of works of \$50,000 or more requires which must be submitted with the development application.
 A Certificate is issued once a BASIX assessment has been satisfactorily completed, using the on-line tool.
-Refer NSW Department of Planning and Infrastructure website at: www.planning.nsw.gov.au
+Refer NSW Planning & Infrastructure website at: www.planning.nsw.gov.au